Event report: Europe takes part!

 The overall project “Europe takes part!
 Striving for a European Public Sphere“ is ongoing and aims to give impetus to Europe’s cultural policy discourses, questions and perspectives.
 The project consists of three parts:

-- The digital summit on 29 April 2021 provided a platform for exchange and discussion between cultural workers and politicians.
+- At our digital summit on 29 April, we gave a platform for exchange and discussions between cultural practitioners and politicians.

 Rewatch the Event